bandada-infra/bandada/apps/docs/docs/tutorials/dashboard/manage.md

 ## Remove members

 Group administrators can remove group members by:
-- Check the checkbox to the left of the member ID, then click on `Remove Selected Members`.
+- Checking the checkbox to the left of the member ID, then clicking on `Remove Selected Members`.

 ![Remove members using checkbox](../../../static/img/tutorial/deletemember-checkbox.png)